Save Money When Travelling in New Zealand

 We don’t want to say sponge off other people but splitting groceries or laundry with a friend, using the perks of a friend’s job at a bar for a sneaky free drink, knowing someone with a car there are these little perks of making new friends while you are backpacking or staying somewhere in New Zealand for a working holiday.
 As any decent human being would do, try to return favours.

 While you eat away at your restaurant and takeaway food, the food is eating away at your bank account.
 Buying from a supermarket and cooking in your hostel or flat is much cheaper.
-Forinspiration on what to cook, see: 10 Meals Easy to Cook in a Hostel.
+For inspiration on what to cook, see: 10 Meals Easy to Cook in a Hostel.

-3. Use discounts
+3. Use Discounts

 When you stay somewhere for a while make sure to keep an eye out for discounts in leaflets, newsletters, loyalty cards and more.
 There are even discount cards that you can benefit from by being a backpacker!
-Find out more in 7 Discount Cards for Backpackers in New Zealand.
+Find out more in the 7 Discount Cards for Backpackers in New Zealand.

 A way of experiencing New Zealand while mingling with some locals is through WWOOFing.
 With WWOOFing you get free accommodation and meals in exchange for work.
 Check out Everything You Need to Know About WWOOFing in New Zealand.

 Using the inner city bus links, national coaches and flights can be cheaper than taxis and fuelling a car for long journeys, as the average price of petrol is NZ$2.15 per litre and diesel NZ$1.41 per litre (2018).
+See more typical prices associated with transport and more in How Much Does it Cost to Travel New Zealand?

-6. Save megabytes and save money
+6. Save Megabytes and Save Money

 Free WiFi spots are hard to come by in New Zealand, so make the most of it when you have it.
 Otherwise, keep an eye on mobile data and use megabytes sparingly.
 Choose a cost-effective cellphone plan by taking a look at Cellphone Networks in New Zealand.